C3LKO/TryHackMe/Learning Path/Introduction to Cyber Security/README.md

 ### Learn the core skills required to start a career in cyber security
 #### Cyber Security is a huge topic, and it can be challenging to know where to start.
-##### This path will give you a hands-on introduction to different areas within cyber, including:
+#### This path will give you a hands-on introduction to different areas within cyber, including:

         - Learn about different careers in cyber
         - Hack your first application
         - Defend against a live cyber attack
         - Explore security topics in the industry

-- 24 Hours
+                - Time required: 24 Hours

-- Easy
+                - Difficulty: Easy

 ---

 SECTION 1